PaddlePaddle/VisualDL/README-en.md

 </p>

 ## Introduction
-VisualDL, a visualization analysis tool of PaddlePaddle, provides a variety of charts to show the trends of parameters, and visualizes model structures, data samples, and high-dimensional data distributions.
+VisualDL, a visualization analysis tool of PaddlePaddle, provides a variety of charts to show the trends of parameters, and visualizes model structures, data samples, histograms of tensors and high-dimensional data distributions.
 It enables users to understand the training process and the model structure more clearly and intuitively so as to optimize models efficiently.

-VisualDL provides various visualization functions, including tracking metrics in real-time, visualizing the model structure, displaying the data sample, projecting high-dimensional data to a lower dimensional space and more.
+VisualDL provides various visualization functions, including tracking metrics in real-time, visualizing the model structure, displaying the data sample, presenting the changes of distributions of tensors, projecting high-dimensional data to a lower dimensional space and more.
 For specific guidelines of each function, please refer to  [**VisualDL User Guide**](./docs/components/README.md).
 Currently, VisualDL iterates rapidly and new functions will be continously added.

 VisualDL natively supports the use of Python.
 Developers can retrieve plentiful visualization results by simply adding a few lines of Python code into the model before training.